 - Medicines may be given for pain or to prevent an infection caused by bacteria.

-- Neurologic exam: Your healthcare provider will check how your pupils react to light.
-He may also check your memory, hand grasp, and balance.
+- A neurologic exam will be used to check how your pupils react to light.
+Your healthcare provider may also check your memory, hand grasp, and balance.

-- Activity: You may need to walk around the same day of surgery, or the day after.
-This will help prevent blood clots.
+- You will be helped to walk around after surgery.
+Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
-Do not get out of bed on your own until your healthcare provider says you can.
+Do not get out of bed on your own until your healthcare provider says it is okay.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
-If you feel weak or dizzy, sit or lie down right away if you feel weak or dizzy.
+If you feel weak or dizzy, sit or lie down right away.

-- Physical therapy: A physical therapist may teach you exercises to help improve movement and strength, and to decrease pain.
+- Physical therapy may be used to teach you exercises that improve movement and strength, and decrease pain.

-- You may have bleeding, infection, or trouble breathing after surgery.
+You may develop bleeding, an infection, or trouble breathing after surgery.
 Spinal fluid may leak from the site.
 During the surgery, your spinal cord, blood vessels, or nerves may be injured.
 Your pain may return even after this surgery.
-You may have an allergic reaction to medicine used during surgery.
-Steroids may increase your risk of infection.
+Steroids may increase your risk for infection.
 If you have a blood disorder or take certain medicines, you may have a higher risk for problems during or after surgery.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.